 Here are some tips that can perhaps jump start your creative process, helping you to help others:

-1- Give a portion of your allowance each week to a poor and needy person or a cause that supports them
+1- Give a portion of your allowance each week to a person in need or a cause that supports them

 How much is your allowance or your salary from your part-time job?
 Not much, you might say.
 The great thing about giving though is that in about 99 percent of cases, you are not restricted to how much you can give to help the poor and needy.